withzombies/sevenz-rust2/README.md

 ## Compression

-Currently, this crate only supports the COPY, LZMA2 and optionally bzip2 and ZStandard compression algorithm.
+Currently, this crate only supports the COPY, LZMA2 and optionally bzip2, DEFLATE and ZStandard compression algorithm.

 ```toml
 [dependencies]